tdube2014/Discharge/Readme.md

 <br>
 <br>
 <br>
 Shoot an elevation for the water level (water mark).
+Record and enter data.
 <br>
 <br>
 <br>